nodejs/wiki-archive/Building-node.js-on-Cygwin-(Windows).md

     $ /bin/rebaseall -v

+It should finish with no errors.
+If instead the above results in an error like:

+    rebaseall:'/cygdrive/c/Users/ADMINI~1/AppData/Local/Temp' is not writable

+Open up a Cygwin shell and run:

+    chmod 777 ~/AppData/Local/Temp

+Close your shell window and repeat the steps above.

 Once you are done, restart your PC.
 Remember to close all open Cygwin shells before using `rebaseall`.

 ../deps/v8/tools/jsmin.py SyntaxError: invalid syntax